Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Empirical Application of Weak-IV Robust Inference with Network-Based Instruments

 \cite{Konig2017} investigate strategic complementarities in the use of violence within a network of armed groups during the Second Congo War and examine how networks of alliances and hostilities influence the intensity of conflict.
 Nodes correspond to armed actors, while links encode military relationships, distinguishing between alliances (groups fighting on the same side), enmities (groups that directly clash), and neutrality (groups that are neither allies nor enemies).
 They model conflict as a network game, and derive the corresponding Nash equilibrium with the optimal level of fighting intensity depending on the fighting of its allies and enemies.
 Endogeneity of these network-sum regressors is addressed using network-based instrumental variables constructed from exogenous weather shocks.
 In particular, rainfall in the homeland of linked groups is used as an excluded instrument, and—following \cite{bramoulle2009identification}—the authors explicitly exploit second-degree instruments based on the rainfall of neighbors-of-neighbors.

 We focus on the main empirical specification reported in Table~1 of \cite{Konig2017}, which examines how a group’s own fighting effort responds to the fighting efforts of its network neighbors.
+The empirical model is over-identified and features three endogenous regressors: total fighting effort of allies (TFA), of enemies (TFE), and of neutral groups (TFN).
+These are instrumented using rainfall shocks in higher-order network neighborhoods, corresponding to instruments of the form \(\mathbf G^{(2)}\mathbf X\) in our framework.

+First, we connect the sparsity documented in Table \ref{tab:deg_sum} to first-stage strength.
+Figure~\ref{fig:par-var-cor-konig} reports a heatmap of the variance-normalized \emph{partial} covariance between the endogenous network-sum regressors and the higher-order rainfall instruments.\footnote{For expositional purposes, the partial covariances and variances are computed without conditioning on additional exogenous controls that may enter the first-stage regressions.} Across most instruments, the resulting ratios are of the order $10^{-3}$ to $10^{-1}$, indicating very small partial first-stage coefficients.
+Together with the sparsity of the underlying ally and enemy networks (e.g., Figure \ref{fig:konig_graph_allies} and Table \ref{tab:deg_sum}), these findings are consistent with a weak-identification environment in the sense of Definition \ref{def:weak_network}.

-The empirical model is over-identified and features three endogenous regressors: total fighting effort of allies (TFA), total fighting effort of enemies (TFE), and total fighting effort of neutral groups (TFN).
-Rainfall shocks defined on higher-order network neighborhoods, such as rainfall in the territories of allies’ allies and enemies’ enemies instruments correspond exactly to second-degree network instruments of the form $\mathbf G^{(2)}\mathbf X$ in our framework.
-The three most relevant specifications from Table~1 are reproduced in Tables~\ref{tab:reduced_iv_results}, \ref{tab:full_iv_results}, and \ref{tab:neutrals_results}, where we report point estimates, 95\% non-robust confidence intervals based on clustered $t$-tests, and projected 95\% Anderson–Rubin and conditional likelihood ratio confidence intervals.\footnote{The authors use a custom spatial TSLS estimator in \texttt{Stata} to account for spatial correlation.
+Second, we look at the three most relevant specifications from Table~1.
+These are reproduced in Table~\ref{tab:konig_iv_results}, where we report point estimates, 95\% non-robust confidence intervals based on clustered $t$-tests, and projected 95\% Anderson–Rubin and conditional likelihood ratio confidence intervals.\footnote{The authors use a custom spatial TSLS estimator in \texttt{Stata} to account for spatial correlation.
 We instead use clustered standard errors via the \texttt{ivreg2} command, which is also used in their replication files and is compatible with the \texttt{weakiv} package of \cite{weakiv2013}.
-As a result, reported standard errors may differ slightly from those in \cite{Konig2017}, while point estimates remain identical.}
+As a result, reported standard errors may differ slightly from those in \cite{Konig2017}, while point estimates remain identical.} We compute standard errors based on the homoskedastic case, given the sparsity of the underlying network, its simplicity in implementation, and its performance in this setting as seen in the previous section.